 Now I try think of these things as roots of theatre, so as to create a place for, not as hypnotic or deadly, my being host to wildly submerged unending sets, seesawing with seeming frantic contradiction, as slither through my hair with a monstrous love – for well, the subtexts of tragedy, glory of death, magic of hysteria, etc.

 The book is called Mythology Madness and Laughter.
 There are two more chapters to go.
 She rubs her hand over the mythical lamp.
 Last two chapters in book are by Mr. Zizek.
 Starting them now very shortly.

-The terror that lifts itself between four walls like wind on the sea.
-A very old woman broken in two threatens me with her stick, a man rendered invisible by ring of fame watches at any instant, God “who sees all and knows all thoughts” regards me severely.
-A white curtain is detached from the window, it planes in the darkness, approaches, carries me away, I pass slowly through the window, mount the sky –
+There is a terror that arises between four walls like wind on the sea.
+A crone bent in two menaces at me with her stick, a man rendered invisible by rings of fame lurks and looms at any instant, God “who sees all and knows all thoughts” regards me sharply.
+A curtain of white detaches from its window, planes across the darkness, closes in, carries me away, slowly I mount the sky –

 Listening to the night full of cries: heart-rending cries broken off by windows slamming closed, cries raucous, muffled by a gag, dying between lips, calls strident, the names of men, of women thrown into empty eternity.
 Laughter, avenging falls from on high, in a cascade of contempt, complaints vague and diffused, from wails of children to voices of men.
 All these cries mix as falling leaves in autumn mount up in a garden, as would mount to the smells of dew, of humic compote and the cut of hay.